-Despite what you might see on television and in movies, committing someone involuntarily to a rehab facility takes more than a midnight call to a judge or an impassioned plea from a worried parent.
+Despite what you might see on television and in movies, committing someone involuntarily to an Ohio rehab center takes more than a midnight call to a judge or an impassioned plea from a worried parent.
 In fact, some states don’t even have involuntary commitment laws for addiction.

 But loved ones in Ohio who are worried about someone who is struggling with addiction do have some options under the law.
-Discover more below about how to get a loved one into rehab, even if it’s against their will.
+Discover more below about how to get a loved one into drug and alcohol addiction rehab, even if it’s against their will.

-Because involuntary commitment is a court procedure with numerous requirements, many families may want to attempt a personal approach first.
-Unless your loved one is in an emergency or dangerous situation, consider first approaching them in a loving, caring manner about their addiction.
+Because involuntary commitment is a court procedure with numerous requirements, many families may want to attempt a personal support system approach first.
+Unless your friend or family member is in an emergency or dangerous situation, consider first approaching them in a loving, caring manner about their addiction.

 - Choosing an appropriate time and place for the discussion.
 A private moment in a comfortable and safe space is good — at the holiday dinner table in front of Grandma and everyone, not as ideal.